MohamedMohsen01/Walmert-Sales-Analysis-SQL/README.md

 # Walmart Sales Data Analysis

-## About
+## Project Description

-This project aims to explore the Walmart Sales data to understand top performing branches and products, sales trend of of different products, customer behaviour.
-The aims is to study how sales strategies can be improved and optimized.
-The dataset was obtained from the [Kaggle Walmart Sales Forecasting Competition](https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting).
+This SQL project aims to utilize the Walmart Sales data to gain insights into various aspects, including top-performing branches and products, sales trends across different products, and customer behavior.
+The primary objective is to analyze the data using SQL queries and identify opportunities for improving and optimizing sales strategies.

-"In this recruiting competition, job-seekers are provided with historical sales data for 45 Walmart stores located in different regions.
-Each store contains many departments, and participants must project the sales for each department in each store.
-To add to the challenge, selected holiday markdown events are included in the dataset.
-These markdowns are known to affect sales, but it is challenging to predict which departments are affected and the extent of the impact." [source](https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting)

-## Purposes Of The Project
+## Project Goals

-The major aim of thie project is to gain insight into the sales data of Walmart to understand the different factors that affect sales of the different branches.
+Identify top-performing branches: Utilize SQL queries to analyze sales data and determine the branches that consistently achieve high sales volumes.
+Identify key factors contributing to their success, such as location, customer demographics, or specific product offerings.

+Analyze best-selling products: Explore the data to identify the best-selling products in Walmart stores.
+Use SQL queries to determine the products with the highest sales volumes or revenues.
+Analyze factors like product category, price range, or promotional activities to understand the drivers of their success.

+Study sales trends: Use SQL queries to analyze historical sales data and uncover trends and patterns associated with different product categories.
+Identify seasonal variations, sales spikes, or other factors that impact sales performance.
+Visualize the trends using charts or graphs to aid in understanding and decision-making.

+Understand customer behavior: Analyze customer purchase patterns and behaviors by querying the data.
+Extract insights into customer demographics, purchase frequency, preferred products, or shopping habits.
+Use SQL queries to segment customers and identify opportunities for targeted marketing and personalized promotions.

+Improve sales strategies: Based on the analysis of the Walmart Sales data, propose actionable recommendations for enhancing sales strategies.
+Utilize SQL queries to identify areas for optimization, such as inventory management, pricing strategies, or promotional campaigns.
+Provide data-backed insights to help optimize sales and drive business growth.

-## About Data
+## Data Description

-The dataset was obtained from the [Kaggle Walmart Sales Forecasting Competition](https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting).
-This dataset contains sales transactions from a three different branches of Walmart, respectively located in Mandalay, Yangon and Naypyitaw.
+This dataset contains sales transactions from three different branches of Walmart, respectively located in Mandalay, Yangon and Naypyitaw.
 The data contains 17 columns and 1000 rows:

 | Column                  | Description                             | Data Type      |
 | :---------------------- | :-------------------------------------- | :------------- |